studdyapp/studdy-flutter-widget-demo/README.md

 ## Notes for Implementation

 - Authentication and page data must be set before displaying, enlarging, minimizing, or hiding the widget
+- Use `isReady()` to check if the widget is fully loaded, especially in slow network conditions
 - The widget handles proper error feedback when methods are called out of sequence
 - For detailed problem representation and metadata format, refer to the [API documentation](https://studdy.notion.site/Studdy-Widget-Documentation-1be5d54640d3801ea6c6f0db84cfba4a)